egXcoder/Study-Repository/database/parts/internals.md

 lets suppose T1 didnt commit yet..
 - T1 run a query `select * from likes`
     - query is converted to `select * from likes where xmin<=101`
-    - it will find the new tuple, and do visibility check .. xmin = 101 which is my transaction id .. so show it
+    - it will find one tuple, and do visibility check .. xmin = 101 which is my transaction id .. so show it

 - T2 run a query `select * from likes`
     - query is converted to `select * from likes where xmin<=102`
-    - it will find the new tuple, and visibility check .. xmin = 101 .. hey commit log what is the status of xid=101? still in progress!! okay .. don't show it
+    - it will find one tuple, and visibility check .. xmin = 101 .. hey commit log what is the status of xid=101? still in progress!! okay .. don't show it

 lets support T1 commit now..
 - T2 run a query `select * from likes`